mevers/NA12878_rDNA_clusters/README.md

-We use the human ribosomal DNA complete repeating unit [U13369.1](https://www.ncbi.nlm.nih.gov/nuccore/555853) and fragment the sequence into L = 500 bp and 1000 bp long non-overlapping
+We use the human ribosomal DNA complete repeating unit [U13369.1](https://www.ncbi.nlm.nih.gov/nuccore/555853) and fragment the sequence into 500 bp long non-overlapping subsequences.
-subsequences.
 The workflow does not generate these files, and instead requires these files to be already present; they are generated as part of the publicly available `snakemake`-based workflow [frag_align_rDNA](https://github.com/mevers/frag_align_rDNA).